 What you can learn from Oasis?

 Be aware of what is trending (or not) within your target audience.
-In fact, the Nabilla Buzz worked well because the target audience of Oasis (teenagers and young adults) are also the target audience of the concerned reality show.
+In fact, the Nabilla Buzz worked well because the target audience of Oasis (teenagers and young adults) is also the target audience of the concerned reality show.

 As we like to say, it is important to be where your customers are.
-Talking the way they talk, and talking about similar subjects they enjoy is important for the success of your brand.
+Talking about the way they talk, and talking about similar subjects they enjoy is important for the success of your brand.

 Just be careful to not overdo it like Pepsi… (we should talk one day about the Kylie Jenner-gate one day!).